fdfoneill/cubrum/README.md

 # cubrum
-Operational wargaming in the premodern age
+Operational wargaming in the premodern era